Before Signing Up...

 Now you need to select the data to replicate from the templates listed in the table below.
 For some templates, you just need to select the one you need and click Next, and for some, you will be asked to specify your table name.
-Some templates also support two types of replication: full (default) and incremental (applied is you disable the default option).
-If you stick to full replication, your data will be fully replicated each time, and if you opt for incremental replication, Pipes will compare the already replicated tables with source tables and only replicate data which has appeared since last run.
+Some templates also support two types of replication: full (default) and incremental (applied if you disable the default option).
+If you stick to full replication, your data will be fully replicated each time.
+If you opt for incremental replication, Pipes will compare the already replicated tables with source tables and only replicate data which has appeared since the last run.

 3. Pipe Properties